Ph.D. Emory 2005

 Dr. Hankla’s research is in the fields of comparative and international political economy, and he has a particular interest in political institutions as they relate to fiscal decentralization, budgeting, trade policy, and industrial policy.
 His research has included cross-national, quantitative studies and also field-work based analyses of India, France, and Mozambique.

 Dr. Hankla’s work has appeared in such journals as the American Political Science Review, International Studies Quarterly, Comparative Political Studies, Comparative Politics, and Publius.
-His forthcoming book is from Edward Elgar, co-authored with Jorge Martinez-Vazquez and Raul Ponce-Rodriguez and entitled Local Accountability and National Coordination in Fiscal Federalism: A Fine Balance.
+His latest book is from Edward Elgar, co-authored with Jorge Martinez-Vazquez and Raul Ponce-Rodriguez and entitled Local Accountability and National Coordination in Fiscal Federalism: A Fine Balance.

 Dr. Hankla currently serves as director of the department’s M.A. program, and he is a past departmental graduate director.
 Dr. Hankla serves or has served on dozens of dissertation and thesis committees in political science, economics, and public policy, and he received the college Graduate Mentoring Award in 2019.
 He also directs an exchange program with Sciences Po Lille in France and has led students on a study abroad program to Presidency University, Kolkata in India.